Users

 Practical Tips for Question Design

-Good questions are concise, measurable and aligned to your scorecard.
+Good questions are concise, measurable, and aligned to your scorecard.
 Use a mix of behavioural prompts and task-based scenarios.
 For example:

 • Behavioural: Tell us about a time you resolved a conflict in a team.
 What was your role and the outcome?